testdrivenio/openfass-node-restful-api/README.md

 # OpenFaaS RESTful API w/ Node and Postgres

 Simple example of an [OpenFaaS](https://www.openfaas.com/) RESTful API.
+Check out the [video](https://youtu.be/ru_hg9I5mwM) showing how to deploy the project to Digial Ocean with Docker Swarm.

 ## Setup